 Trevelyan Oman was born in London, and studied at Wimbledon College of Art and the Royal College of Art.
 She initially worked as a set designer for the BBC before moving into opera and theatre design.

-Trevelyan Oman's other work included productions for the National Theatre, Royal Shakespeare Company, Chichester Festival, Glyndebourne Festival and Hamburg State Opera.
+Trevelyan Oman worked extensively in theatre and opera, with other credits including for the National Theatre, Royal Shakespeare Company, Chichester Festival, Glyndebourne Festival and Hamburg State Opera.
 Trevelyan Oman was married to art historian Roy Strong.
-She died in 2003.

 News and features